 To track progress toward the action plan’s Local Health Improvement Process objectives, indicators with reliable data sources are being tracked in Our Community Dashboard – CLICK HERE to view.
 Look for indicators with Maryland SHIP Target tabs.

-The Health Department reports progress to the Maryland Department of Health and Mental Hygiene (DHMH).
-For more information on the State Health Improvement Process, click the link below:
+The Carroll County Health Department reports progress to the Maryland Department of Health and Mental Hygiene (DHMH).
+For more information about the State Health Improvement Process, please CLICK HERE.

 Community Health Needs Assessment for Carroll County (CHNA)

 Information from the CHNA is used by many community partners to plan, implement, and assess health improvement strategies.
 This information is especially valuable to the Local Health Improvement Coalition (LHIC).
 CLICK HERE for more about the Community Health Needs Assessment (CHNA)